 How to Get Around Rome

-- Public Transportation: Rome’s public transportation system includes buses, trams, and the metro.
-The metro has three lines (A, B, and C) that cover major parts of the city.
-Tickets can be purchased at metro stations, newsstands, and convenience stores and must be validated before boarding.
+• Public Transportation: Rome’s public transport system includes buses, trams, and the metro.
+The metro has three lines—A, B, and C—that cover most of the major attractions.
+You can buy tickets at metro stations, newsstands, or convenience stores, and they must be validated before boarding.
+A single ticket is valid for 100 minutes and can be used across all modes of transport.

-- Taxis: Official taxis in Rome are white and can be found at taxi stands or booked via phone or app.
-Avoid unlicensed cabs to prevent overcharging.
+• Taxis: Official taxis in Rome are white and can be found at taxi stands or booked via apps like Free Now.
+Avoid unlicensed taxis to prevent overcharging.
+Taxis are a bit pricey but are convenient for getting around late at night or when you’re tired from sightseeing.

 Travel Passes: Are They Worth It?